 The Demonstration of Change (Phys.
 III.1 201b5–13)

-We started with an examination of how change is categorically definite, and of how energetic being must differ from the categorical for it to define change.
-After giving an overview of the definition and how a certain way of giving a definition can at the same time demonstrate something, we needed to return to the categorical/energetic distinction to grasp the subject of change.
-With the subject of change clarified, the demonstration, that the entelecheia of this subject is change, is the next step.
+The opening arguments of Phys.
+III were that change is categorically definite, and that energetic being must differ from the categorical for it to define change.
+After giving an overview of the definition and how a certain way of giving a definition can at the same time demonstrate something, we returned to Aristotle’s categorical/energetic distinction to specify the subject of change.
+The next step is the demonstration that the entelecheia of this subject is change.

 The passage states its aim, and pursues it in two rounds of argument, which I indicate with numbers below: